SimonHFrost/jekyll_blog/_posts/2024-04-03-opportunities-in-mexico.md

 *Cooling down in the seas of Holbox*
 {: style="text-align: center;"}

 Locals say the temperatures recently haven’t been normal, and rumours that the water supply for the city will run out in July.
-As temperatures get even higher with climate change, reliable access to water will become a bigger problem over time.
+As temperatures get even higher with global warming, reliable access to water will become a bigger problem over time.

 Tap water isn’t drinkable, and water isn’t free in Mexico.
 You either have to buy a filter or purchase from a store.
-Accessibility and cost of drinking water seems like a problem that most western countries haven’t seriously started thinking about.
+Accessibility and cost of drinking water seems like a problem that other more modernised countries haven’t seriously started thinking about.

 ## Food safety